1) What Objective-C program consists of?

 In Objective-C class, there is an object that combines data with related behavior.
 It enables you to form distinct segments of code that can be passed around to functions or methods as if they were values.
 Objective-C blocks can be added to collections like NSDictionary or NSArray.

-22) Explain what is the main difference between the function calls and messages?
+22) What is the main difference between function calls and messages?

 24) Explain how the class “IMPLEMENTATION” is represented in Objective-C?

 In Objective-C the class “ IMPLEMENTATION” is represented with @implementation directive and ends with @end.

 25) What is dot notation?

 Dot notation involves assessing an instance variable by determining a class “instance” followed by a “dot” followed in turn by the name of the instance variable or property to be accessed.